-Connect the bend - supplied with the terminal kit - to the top of the boiler using the clips, screws, & gaskets supplied.
-The additional bends & extensions have an internal push-fit connection, care should be taken to ensure that the correct seal is made when assembling the flue system.
-Connect the required number of flue extensions or bends (up to the maximum equivalent flue length) to the flue terminal using the clips, screws, & gaskets supplied (see fig. 8 & 8A).
-The interior trim should be fitted at this point.
+Connect the bend - supplied with the terminal kit - to the top of the boiler using clamp (supplied) see fig. 7.
+The additional bends & extensions have push-fit connections, care should be taken to ensure that the correct seal is made when assembling the flue system.
+Connect the required number of flue extensions or bends (up to the maximum equivalent flue length) to the flue terminal (see fig. 7 & 8).